WebOrigami/docs/src/eg/intro.md

 Alice   Bob     Charlie
 ```

 You can do such a `copy` operation in preparation for deploying HTML pages to a static web server.
+The web page you're reading right now gets deployed in exactly that way.

 ## Copy a live web site to local files